Learn to Hunt

 Females mature at about two years of age, with most males becoming mature during the first year of life.
 Young females spawn between 200 to 500 eggs, but a larger fish may produce 2,500 or more.
 Brook Trout reach 3- to 6-inches long the first year, 7- to 9-inches the second, and 10- to 13-inches in the third year of life.
-Brook Trout weighing over one pound are considered a trophy since life expectancy is seldom longer than 3 years.
+Brook Trout weighing over one pound are considered a trophy, since life expectancy is seldom more than three years.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.